Welcome to today's edition of the Rush 24-7 podcast.

 And we had ordered some room service.

-I was like, Well, what the hell?
+I was like, well, what the hell?

 So I went back, watched the debate again, and there's that stupid doorbell sounding.

-So I went to the other door in the room.
+So I went to the other door of the room and I opened it and there's nobody there.

 Well, the kitchen door.